molily/testing-angular/end-to-end-testing.md

 The route handler specifies the response Cypress should send.
 As JSON response body, we pass the fake `flickrResponse` object.

-Since the request to Flickr is a cross-origin, we also need to set the `Access-Control-Allow-Origin: *` header so our Angular application at the origin `http://localhost:4200` is allowed to read the response from the origin `https://www.flickr.com/`.
+Since the request to Flickr is cross-origin, we need to set the `Access-Control-Allow-Origin: *` header.
+This allows our Angular application at the origin `http://localhost:4200` to read the response from the origin `https://www.flickr.com/`.

 <aside class="margin-note">Alias</aside>

-Finally, we give the request an **alias** by calling `.as('flickrSearchRequest')`.
+Finally, we give the request an *alias* by calling `.as('flickrSearchRequest')`.
 This makes it possible to refer to the request later using the `@flickrSearchRequest` alias.

 After this setup, Cypress intercepts the request to Flickr and handles it by itself.
 The original Flickr API is not reached.